luchia/luchia.github.io/_posts/2016-04-18-hackathon-participant.md

 ---
-title: Study of the Cmd + Ctrl participant user
+title: Study of the CMD + CTRL participant user
 layout: post
 permalink: hackathon-participant
 ---

 One of the things that I love about working with Security Innovation is the variety and depth of projects that I work on.
 This one was no different.
-The Cmd + Ctrl platform is a scoreboard for a ‘hackathon’-styled product that Security Innovation offers.
+The CMD + CTRL platform is a scoreboard for a ‘hackathon’-styled product that Security Innovation offers.

 They’d already built and tested an MVP, but they knew that the design and usability was letting them down.
 Let’s take a look at why -